-The Imagine Peace Tower located on Videy Island off the coast of Reykjavik is an outdoor art piece by Yoko Ono dedicated to the memory of John Lennon.
-The wishing well monument which symbolizes peace and joy, emits a shining beam of light into the sky and features peace prayers in 24 languages.
+The Imagine Peace Tower on Videy Island near Reykjavik is an outdoor art piece by Yoko Ono dedicated to the memory of John Lennon.
+This monument of peace and joy emits a shining beam of light into the sky and features peace prayers in 24 languages.

-Unveiled in 2007, the Imagine Peace Tower is lit each year from October 9th (John’s birthday) until December 8th (the anniversary of his death).
-It is also lit on February 8th for Yoko’s birthday.
-Also in mid-March to celebrate John and Yoko’s wedding and the arrival of spring, during the Winter Solstice and on New Year’s Eve.
+The Imagine Peace Tower shines each year from October 9th (John’s birthday) until December 8th (the anniversary of his death).
+The Peace Tower also shines on February 8th for Yoko’s birthday, mid-March (John and Yoko’s wedding and the arrival of spring), on the Winter Solstice, and on New Year’s Eve.

 What is the Imagine Peace Tower like?

 Imagine Peace Tower consists of 15 search lights with prisms that act as mirrors, reflecting the light vertically into the sky.
 On a clear night, the tower appears to reach an altitude of at least 4000 meters and it is powered by eco-friendly geothermal energy.
 All in all, the tower uses about 75 kW of power.

 In the center of the tower is a 10 meter wide wishing well.
 Underneath the tower you can see the location where one million written wishes are buried.
 Yoko Ono gathered these wishes in a project called Wish Trees.

 Yoko Ono unveiled The Imagine Peace Tower on 9.
 October in 2007 with an internationally broadcast ceremony.
 In attendance were also Sean Lennon, Ringo Starr, Olivia Harrison (George Harrison’s widow) and her son, Dhani Harrison.

 Can you see the Imagine Peace Tower from Reykjavik?